sblunt/orbitize/docs/manual.rst

-where 𝑎, 𝑒, :math:`\omega_p`, Ω, and 𝑖 are orbital parameters, and 𝜋 is the system parallax. f is the true anomaly, and E is the eccentric anomaly, which are related to elapsed time through Kepler’s equation and Kepler’s third law:
+where 𝑎, 𝑒, :math:`\omega_p`, Ω, and 𝑖 are orbital parameters, and 𝜋 is the system parallax. f is the true anomaly, and E is the eccentric anomaly, which are related to elapsed time through Kepler’s equation and Kepler’s third law

 .. math::
     M = 2\pi ({t\over P}-(\tau -\tau_ref))